Viictte/ML_Ablation/README.md

 #### 2. Premapping Impact
 **(Notebook 2 – Ablation on Premap Layer)**
-While the original paper focused on optimizing PointNet’s structure for efficiency, it did not explore early feature remapping before spiking conversion.
+While the original paper focused on optimizing PointNet’s structure for efficiency, it did not explore early feature remapping before Spike conversion.
 We hypothesize that a lightweight *premap (linear or MLP) transform* can improve the representation stability of input coordinates prior to LIF integration, especially when used under the single-timestep training regime.
 This experiment tests whether such pre-activation normalization helps convergence and accuracy.

 #### 3. Feature Transform Regularization
 **(Notebook 5 – Ablation on Feature Transform)**
-The Spiking-PointNet retains PointNet’s use of a **spatial transformer network (STN)** for rotation invariance.
+The Spike-PointNet retains PointNet’s use of a **spatial transformer network (STN)** for rotation invariance.
-However, its necessity for spiking neurons was never empirically verified.
+However, its necessity for Spike neurons was never empirically verified.
-We therefore remove the STN to quantify its real contribution under spiking dynamics and evaluate whether geometric invariance remains preserved without it.
+We therefore remove the STN to quantify its real contribution under Spike dynamics and evaluate whether geometric invariance remains preserved without it.

 ---

 ### ⚙️ **Hyperparameter Studies**
-These experiments focus on *training stability and optimization behavior* of spiking neurons, guided by the original hyperparameter selections in the paper.
+These experiments focus on *training stability and optimization behavior* of Spike neurons, guided by the original hyperparameter selections in the paper.

 #### 4. Temperature Scaling
 **(Notebook 3 – Surrogate Gradient Temperature)**